banner

 Internet Ecology?#

 In simple terms, there are two ecosystems that need to be built: one is the internal ecosystem of enterprises.
 This ecosystem mainly refers to the need for enterprises to incubate a soft environment for new business entities, shape new teams, provide resources, enhance management awareness, and offer technical platforms.
-This is essentially a new platform for secondary entrepreneurship within enterprises.
+This is essentially a new platform for secondary entrepreneurship within the enterprise.

 The second is the external ecosystem of enterprises.
-Traditional enterprises do not have the capability to completely reshape or construct a new business entity in areas such as data services, financial services, warehousing, and logistics.
+Traditional enterprises do not have the capability to completely reshape and construct a new business entity in areas such as data services, financial services, warehousing, and logistics.
 The feasible approach today is to find partners and ecosystems that align with their business model planning.

 Product Ecology#